(707) 578-7700

 However we interpret these verses, we would do very well to not put off to the second coming of Christ what He already achieved in His first coming.

-The thorny question remains, however, how do we account for this present world’s seeming death grip upon so much of human culture and government?
+However, the thorny question remains: How do we account for this present world’s seeming death grip on so much of human culture and government?
 A good question which deserves a simple answer.
-Jesus gave us those answers in many places in scripture, but I choose to focus on Matthew 13:25.
+Jesus gave us those answers in many places in scripture, but I choose to focus on this one:

 While I am very aware that even after Calvary, man’s heart is still corrupted until redeemed and sanctified by Christ, the issue is this: When believers “sleep,” evil expands in the world.
 As Burke’s famous dictum states, “All that is necessary for evil to triumph in the world is that good men do nothing.”
 Amen.

-The popularity of the Left Behind series of books and movie has been no friend to Christians manifesting spiritual “salt and light” (Matt.
-5:13).
+The popularity of the Left Behind series of books and movies has been no friend to Christians manifesting spiritual “salt and light” (Matthew 5:13).

 Nature abhors a vacuum, we are told, and so it seems, spiritually speaking.
 When Christians don’t show up to confront evil, evil wins by default.

-Let’s now discuss some of the most obvious defaults the absence of Bible-based economic theory and practice has helped lend to us as our nation and world is increasingly ensnared by secular economic theory and practice.
+Let’s now discuss some of the most obvious defaults the absence of Bible-based economic theory and practice have helped lend to us as our nation and world is increasingly ensnared by secular economic theory and practice.
 Where were the Christian economists when John Maynard Keynes gave us the debt-based economy which is piling up catastrophic levels of personal, corporate, and governmental debt?
-Debt is viewed by God as needing highly regulated borders in terms of seven year payoffs, while at the same time avoiding usury.
+Debt is viewed by God as needing highly regulated borders in terms of seven-year payoffs, while at the same time avoiding usury.
 A “curse” which ensnares people and generations, it contributes to inflation, which is a form of theft, and the usage of fiat money without substance to stabilize its true value.
 How much is the United States government (people) in debt?
 Only God knows, and He isn’t saying.
-As a research economist in the 1960s, my job caused me to work with the U.S. Bureau of Labor Statistics in order to ascertain specific economic statistics.
+As a research economist in the 1960s, my job caused me to work with the U.S. Bureau of Labor Statistics to ascertain specific economic statistics.
 As a result of that experience, I can guarantee you that no person or agency on Earth really knows the exact amount of that debt.
-The National Budgets, with their offline, sideline, and “let me give you a line,” items are designed to make accurate accounting an exercise in approximate guessing.
-That debt not only threatens us all but contributes to a national spirit of debt which is enslaving even the majority of Christians in terms of their personal financial management.
-If the Bible isn’t to be used to oversee real life things like economics; and the church should stay out of government because of a “wall of separation”; and if Christ’s Kingdom’s expanding influence is “for the future,” then why not run up the debt, boys, and leave it to the anti-Christ or the False Prophet to pay it off?
+The national budgets, with their offline, sideline, and “let me give you a line” items are designed to make accurate accounting an exercise in approximate guessing.
+This debt not only threatens us all but contributes to a national spirit of debt which is enslaving even the majority of Christians in terms of their personal financial management.
+If the Bible isn’t to be used to oversee real life things like economics, and the church should stay out of government because of a “wall of separation,” and if Christ’s Kingdom’s expanding influence is “for the future,” then why not run up the debt, boys, and leave it to the anti-Christ or the False Prophet to pay it off?

 Should we discuss our currency system?
 How about our banking system?
 Maybe taxation and its blasphemous demand for multiple amounts more to support Caesar’s coffers than even God sets as a standard to support its work through the church?
 How about the social welfare systems?
 The list could go on and on.
-I trust you don’t hear this as some kind of right wing conservative sounding off.
+I trust you don’t hear this as some kind of right-wing conservative sounding off.
 The Bible’s economic policies transcend and indict both conservatives and liberals for their follies.
-What we need is a public platform of biblically-based economic principles that not only transcends the left-right game but reveals its futility!
+What we need is a public platform of biblically based economic principles that not only transcend the left-right game but reveals its futility!

 Futurism, that set of found ideas in much of conventional dispensationalism, lends itself to our intentional defeat in terms of “occupying until He comes” (Luke 19:13).
 Our children and grandchildren will pay the price.
 Never before in the history of the Christian world has there been so much “spiritual activity” with so little effect on the surrounding culture.
 That is a huge and staggering fact.
 We can thank the effect of futurist theology for its significant contribution to our growing list of cultural depravities.

-The Evangelical divorce rates are comparable to those who claim no religious affiliation.
-Elected official “Evangelicals” in our own city and county recently voted through city and county ordinances approving of gay marriage.
+The evangelical divorce rates are comparable to those who claim no religious affiliation.
+Elected official “evangelicals” in our own city and county recently voted, through city and county ordinances, approval of gay marriage.
 An exception?
-I am sure not.
-Numbers of Evangelicals are pro-choice and even if they are pro-life, their silence is deafening.
-Evangelicals, as a movement, seem to be more interested in running for the approval of the surrounding culture than to take a public stand for wholistic biblical truth.
+I’m sure not.
+Numbers of evangelicals are pro-choice, and even if they are pro-life, their silence is deafening.
+As a movement, evangelicals seem more interested in running for the approval of the surrounding culture than in taking a public stand for wholistic biblical truth.
 Christianity is a “reasonable religion” and produces reasonable, well-balanced citizens.
 It is commonly said that only right-wing, fundamentalist extremists actually press for scriptural principles to undergird public law.
 So much for the founders of our Constitution!
-Combine dualism with futurism and add domesticated Evangelicalism, and we get what we now see around us.
-It will eventually change as the consequences continue to encircle us, but it serves us all well as a lesson in the truth that ideas really do have consequences.
+Combine dualism with futurism, add in domesticated evangelicalism, and we get what we now see around us.
+It will eventually change as the consequences encircle us, but it serves us all well as a lesson in truth that ideas really do have consequences.

-Economically speaking, virtually every time I hear the President or some other political figure talk about the relationship between tax cuts and capital creation I laugh.
-Do they really believe that the American public has the vaguest notion of how they relate?
+Economically speaking, virtually every time I hear the president or some other political figure talking about the relationship between tax cuts and capital creation, I laugh.
+Do they really believe the American public has the vaguest notion of how they relate?
 For that matter, how many Christians do?
 Should they?
-If an adult Christian answers “no,” it only shows the effect of dualism, futurism, and elements of Evangelicalism upon them and those they may influence.
+If an adult Christian answers “no,” it only shows the effect of dualism, futurism, and elements of evangelicalism upon them and those they may influence.

-Economics, derived from the Greek work “oikos,” literally means household management.
-To separate economics from practicing Christianity is to indirectly attack the Abrahamic covenantal promise that, through him, “all the families of the Earth will be blessed” (Gen. 12:3).
+“Economics,” derived from the Greek work oikos, literally means “household management.”
+To separate economics from practicing Christianity is to indirectly attack the Abrahamic covenantal promise that, through him, “all the families of the Earth will be blessed” (Genesis 12:3).
 Economics is about how God wants to bring order and blessing to both individual family management and national family management.
-Family management is about the here-and-now, not the future.
+Family management is about the here and now, not the future.
 Family management is about a wholistic lifestyle, not a compartmentalized form of “Christianity.”
 Family management is about following God, not the media or public propaganda machines and educational systems.
-Family management is about the Spirit-based reality of God, not the higher criticism-based reality of man using his own meager understanding of reason to evaluate his willingness to build upon God’s truths in every realm of life.
+Family management is about the Spirit-based reality of God, not the criticism-based reality of man using his own meager understanding of reason to evaluate his willingness to build on God’s truths in every realm of life.